 - Online moderately skilled click work, Online client-determined specialist work, Online platform-determined higher-skilled work

-- income, worker demographics, health and safety, motivation
+- income, worker demographics, health and safety, motivation for platform work

 - JRC (Joint Research Centre) (Research institute)